 General U-M Great Lakes accounts can only be obtained by research groups across University departments, centers, institutes, or other units.
+UMRCP accounts may be obtained by faculty with an active appointment or PIs.
 In addition, graduate students can use Rackham Graduate Student Research Grants to purchase their own, private Great Lakes accounts.

 Overall account limit:

 Job cost equivalent of 5 core*months remaining across all running jobs

 GPU runtime of 48 gpu*hours remaining across all running jobs

 Approved uses of the engin1 account on Great Lakes include, but are not limited to:

 - Testing the service to determine whether to purchase an account.